Triggering Code Manager with a webhook

 Note to GitLab users: Prior to GitLab 8.5.0, GitLab had a character limit on webhooks and would not accept the entire authentication token.
 If you are using a GitLab version earlier than 8.5.0, either upgrade to the current GitLab version or turn off Code Manager webhook authentication via Hiera with the

 Code Manager supports webhooks for GitHub, Bitbucket Server (formerly Stash), Bitbucket, and Team Foundation Server (TFS).
-To use the Github webhook with the Puppet signed cert, disable SSL verification.

 The following query parameters are permitted in the Code Manager webhook.
 The